-Council is undertaking its five yearly review of the Maitland Urban Settlement Strategy (MUSS) 2012.
+Council has almost completed its five yearly review of the Maitland Urban Settlement Strategy (MUSS) 2012.
 This follows consideration of the draft Greater Newcastle Metropolitan Plan, and recent changes to the Environmental Planning and Assessment Act 1979.

 The MUSS is Council’s primary strategic land use policy framework to guide future land use directions and decisions in the Maitland Local Government Area.
 The review will also consider strategic planning initiatives including Central Maitland Structure Plan, Activity Centres and Employment Clusters and Maitland +10, Community Strategic Plan.

-Amendments to the general format and structure of the document will also take place as part of the review, including the renaming of the document from the MUSS to ‘Maitland Strategic Blueprint 2036’ (MSB).
-Rather than having a singular focus of providing a local urban development program (LUDP), the MSB will be the City’s new overarching strategic land use planning document, and will contain, amongst other directives, a LUDP.
+Amendments have been made to the general format and structure of the document, including the renaming of the document from the Maitland Urban Settlement Strategy to ‘Maitland Strategic Blueprint 2036’ (MSB).
+Rather than having a singular focus of providing a Local Urban Development Program (LUDP), the MSB will be the City’s new overarching strategic land use planning document, and will contain, amongst other directives, a LUDP.